Echeveria 'Black Prince'

 Black Hens and Chicks

-Echeveria 'Black Prince' is a slow-growing succulent that produces clumps of short rosettes of dark triangular leaves.
+Echeveria 'Black Prince' is a slow-growing succulent that produces clumps of rosettes of fleshy, nearly black leaves.
 The rosettes grow up to 3 inches (7.5 cm) in diameter.
 Leaves emerge green but shortly darken to a deep lavender brown.
-With age, the lower leaves widen up to 1 inch (2.5 cm) at the base with an acuminate tip with fine, yellow edges.
-The dark red flowers appear on short stalks in late fall to early winter.
+With age, the lower leaves widen up to 1 inch (2.5 cm) at the base with an acuminate tip with fine yellow edges.
+Flowers are dark red bell-shaped and appear on short stalks from late fall to early winter.